uiuctml/npc-models/README.md

 ## Getting Started

-TODO

-First, ensure the dataset prefix is properly set to the desired dataset in `header.py`:
+Begin by setting the dataset prefix in `header.py` to specify the dataset to be used:

 ```python
 dataset_prefix = "<dataset prefix>"
 ```

-If applicable, enable tensor core matrix multiplications on Ampere or newer GPUs:
+If applicable, enable Tensor Core acceleration on Ampere or newer GPUs:

 ```python
 cuda_allow_tf32 = True
 ```

-Optionally, set log level to `trace` for more verbose outputs:
+Optionally, set the log level to `trace` for more detailed output:

 ```python
 log_level = type.LogLevel.trace
 ```

-This project supports [Weights & Biases (wandb)](https://wandb.ai/), which allows for logging and visualization of key metrics such as model performance and loss, and saves checkpoint files containing model weights to wandb cloud storage.
-To use wandb, first log in with API key:
+This project supports [Weights & Biases (wandb)](https://wandb.ai/) for experiment tracking and visualization. wandb logs key metrics such as model performance and loss, and automatically uploads model checkpoint files to cloud storage.
+To use wandb, log in with API key:

 ```bash
 wandb login